perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/FocusedEnormousAnemone-size_restricted.gif)

 Netcode is coming along well.
 This also shows a Chromium wrapper being used to launch the game like a native Windows app.
+This is a custom .NET app which will have its own repo and can optionally be bundled with the finished game for a turn-key product.

 ----